 If you teach younger children why not set tasks that require parental participation (e.g. parent-child reading).
 Not only will this aid with language development, but it can also serve to strengthen the bond between parent and child.

 That’s all I have for you on the topic of setting meaningful homework.
-I hope you and your students can all benefit from some of the above tips and that you are now more confident in developing homework activities that will better suit your students’ needs.
+I hope you and your students can all benefit from some of the above tips and that you are now more confident in developing homework (out-of-class learning) activities that will better suit your students’ needs.

 Thanks for reading and have a great day,